Community and Social Service Management

 Unless otherwise indicated by professors, generally, assignments should be:

 - Submitted using a font size of 12, if word processed and proper margins;

 - Written in a grammatically correct manner (use spell and grammar check);

-Note: Faculty does not assume responsibility for assignments that are not submitted as instructed.
-Students should make every effort to hand assignments in as instructed by the Professor.
+NOTE: Faculty does not assume responsibility for assignments improperly uploaded or not submitted directly to the relevant course assignment drop box.
+Students should avoid handing in assignments outside the assigned due date and should make every effort to hand assignments in as instructed by your professor.

 Academic Progress Through the Program

 Each program has very clear guidelines about how students successfully progress through their course of study.
 These guidelines are found in this program handbook.
 They include information about what may happen should you fail courses or field placement, how you could recover these courses, and what your options may be if recovery is not possible.
 We encourage you to review these guidelines in order to understand them.
 If you have any questions about them, please connect with a member of your program team.
 Remember, we are all here to help.